-Throughout the years of my chiropractic practice, I've fielded a lot of questions from patients.
-I've found that many of the questions are rooted in misunderstandings and misinformation surrounding chiropractic care, so here I've compiled some of the most frequently asked questions I get from both potential and existing patients, and answer them to the best of my ability.
+Throughout the years, we’ve fielded a lot of questions from patients regarding chiropractic care.
+Many of these questions are rooted in misunderstandings and misinformation surrounding chiropractic care, so we’ve compiled some of the most frequently asked questions we get from both potential and existing patients and provide the relevant answers.

 Q: What is chiropractic care?

 A: Chiropractic is a non-invasive, drug-free method of physical treatment to alleviate a myriad of conditions, although it is most commonly sought after for back and neck pain.
-Chiropractors physically manipulate specific areas of the body in order to fix subluxations (spinal misalignments) that negatively affect nerves, muscles and organs which can lead to other physical complications.
+Chiropractors physically manipulate specific areas of the body to fix subluxations (spinal misalignments) that negatively affect nerves, muscles, and organs and can lead to other physical complications.

 Q: At what age is it safe to start receiving chiropractic?

-A: The short answer is: any age.
-Now for the longer answer; my practice is family-oriented, meaning I am licensed to treat people of all ages -- from toddlers to young kids and teenagers to the elderly.
+A: The short answer is: any age!
+Now for the longer answer; we are a family-oriented chiropractic practice, meaning we are licensed to treat people of all ages -- from toddlers to young kids and teenagers to the elderly.

 Q: Is chiropractic painful?

-A: No. While you may feel some pressure or some very temporary discomfort, but chiropractic treatment very rarely painful.
-There may be some soreness the day after your first couple of sessions, but your body will get used to it and over time the soreness fades.
-However, if you've recently undergone surgery or experienced some sort of injury, tell your chiropractor before you begin treatment.
+A: No. While you may feel some pressure or temporary discomfort, chiropractic treatment is rarely painful.
+There may be some soreness the day after your first couple of sessions, but your body will get used to it, and the soreness fades over time.
+However, tell your chiropractor before you begin treatment if you've recently undergone surgery or experienced some sort of injury.
 If treatment starts to become painful, immediately let your chiropractor know.

 Q: What kind of conditions can chiropractic treat?